 These things and so very much more can only be learned through time and experience.
 But what if you had a friend who could steer you in the right direction?
 Think of the money you could save each and every year.
 Think of the pitfalls you could avoid.

-Talk to a designer, in fact talk to several
+Talk to a designer, in fact talk to a couple

 Some brands to avoid

 Here are some brands that in my opinion you would do well to avoid.
 This is not a grudge list, think of it more as an experience list.
 However, do notice that we provide links to the good guys, but not the bad guys.

 - Network Solutions hosting (Very expensive, restrictive, and, I am told, owned by attorneys)